QCDIS/NaaVRE-website/Readiness-level-framework.md

-# Readiness level framework for virtual labs in NaaVRE
+# Readiness level framework for virtual labs on the NaaVRE platform

-Version 0.0.1
+Version 0.0.2

-NaaVRE facilitates data processing, data analysis, and simulation by enabling scientists to create their own virtual labs.
+The NaaVRE platform facilitates data- and computing-centric research activities by enabling scientists to create customizable virtual labs for specific scientific purposes.
-A collaborative effort between ecosystem specialists, computational scientists, data scientists, and development and operations engineers ensures that virtual labs are optimized to support research effectively.
+A collaborative effort between domain specialists,  computational scientists, data scientists, and development and operations engineers ensures that virtual labs are optimized to support research effectively.
 Virtual labs evolve through distinct stages: Initially, development is the primary focus.
 As the lab matures, it transitions to support a first user, and ultimately, multiple users can conduct experiments within the environment.